waciciarelli/Credit_Risk_Analysis/README.md

 ![AdaBoost Classification Report](https://github.com/waciciarelli/Credit_Risk_Analysis/blob/main/Screenshots/cr_ensemble_classification_report_imbalanced_adaboost.png?raw=true)

+As demonstrated above:
+* The balanced accuracy score is 0.93
+* Precision for the minority class is low (0.09), and very high for the majority class (1.00)
+* Recall for the minority class is high (0.92), and also high for the majority class (0.94)

 ## Summary:
 ### Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.